 There are many more uses for Aminode, but I can’t fit it all here.
-When my paper comes out, you can read all about it!
-Currently, Aminode is under revision phase for publication at Scientific Reports.
+Instead, you can read all about it in the full paper that has now been published at Scientific Reports!

 My work as an assistant at the Sardiello Lab revolves around attempting to cure the type 8 variant of Neuronal Ceroid Lipofuscinosis.
 I assist Dr. Alberto di Ronza with his work under the supervision of Dr. Marco Sardiello.
 Much of this work is still confidential, but we are making great headway.
 I hope to share with you all good news soon.